BaseRock-AI/docs/README.md

 - It is renamed.
 To resolve it please follow along the doc to add these dependencies to your build file.
 After a successful sync, the plugin will start generating tests for your repository.

-# Guide for Python Projects
+# Guidelines for Python Projects

 ## Requirements